RobinKumar5986/wwwhisper/README.md

-[Note: wwwhisper will be released mid-August 2012]
+[wwwhisper will be released mid-August 2012]

 wwwhisper simplifies sharing of Web resources that are not intended for everyone.
 It is a generic access control layer for nginx HTTP